JuliaGraphics/Immerse.jl/README.md

 - `scf()` shows the current figure (raising the window to the top).
 - `closefig(3)` destroys Figure 3, closing the window.
 - `closeall()` closes all open figure windows.

+## Issues

+#### When I type `scf()`, nothing happens

+Your window manager may have "focus stealing prevention" enabled.
+For example, under KDE, go to the Kmenu->System Settings->Window behavior->Window behavior (pane)->Focus (tab) and set "Focus stealing prevent" to "None".
+Alternatively, if you want to limit this change to julia, use the "Window rules" pane and add a new setting where "Window class (application)" is set to "Regular Expression" with value "^julia.*".